-The spooky scary month is upon us and I’m happy to share with you one more Halloween Bullet Journal setup, but this time in my Blackout book by Archer and Olive.
+The spooky scary month is upon us, and I’m happy to share with you one more Halloween Bullet Journal setup.

 Head straight there or join us at the signup form at the end of the post to get access to these stickers and tons of other printables!